 Finally, and last on the list of the best beaches in Greece, is Xi Beach.
 Characterized by the surrounding white rocky hills and reddish-brown sand, this is another of the Greek Islands’ little pieces of paradise.

 On the beach itself, there is a beach bar which serves drinks and food, also for the more adventurous types there is a water sports centre.
 This is definitely one of the best Kefalonia beaches.

 Xi Beach has shallow waters and very few waves, which consequently makes this a perfect destination for young children.
 The area has been built up for the tourist trade and offers lots of accommodation, and also there are plenty of bars and restaurants in the area.

 Xi Beach is situated on the southwestern coast of Kefalonia Island around 10 kilometers from the town of Lixouri.
 The beach is easily accessible by either public bus or by taxi from both Lixouri and Argostoli.

 It is also possible to rent a private boat and go on a tour, but that can get quite pricey.
 If you are traveling on a budget, the bus is the best option.

-At this point you should have picked your favourite from the list and already be planning your next adventure.
-As you can see, the Greek Islands are an incredible destination, just waiting to be explored.
+At this point, you should have picked your favorite from the list and already be planning your next adventure.
+As you can see, the Greek beaches are incredible, just waiting to be explored.

 The best beaches in Greece are among the best in the world.
-Grab your passport, buy a plane ticket and set off to see this wondrous country.
+Check out the weather in Greece, grab your passport, buy a plane ticket, and set off to see this wondrous country.